-If you live in the Eagle River Valley and are experiencing a behavioral health crisis, call the Hope Line at (970) 306-4673.
+If you live in the Eagle River Valley and are experiencing a behavioral health crisis, call the Your Hope Center’s Support Line at (970) 306-4673.
 The line is staffed 24/7 with licensed clinicians and peers experienced in helping you or your loved one through a PTSD episode.

 Therapy and Support Groups Can Help

 If you or someone you know is suffering from PTSD, there are therapies and treatments available to help you or your loved one understand and cope with PTSD.
 There are therapists who specialize in PTSD and support groups to help you manage PTSD and return to a more normal life.

 If you’re interested in one-on-one therapy, finding a therapist that works for you is the first step.

 Civilians can contact their primary care doctor for a therapist recommendation or seek recommendations from friends or family.
 If you’d rather look for a therapist on your own, you can search for a therapist on the internet.
 If you search for a therapist online, there are important things to consider when choosing the right therapist for you.

 Look for a provider that specializes in evidence-based medications for PTSD.
 Common types of evidence-based therapies include Cognitive Processing Therapy, Prolonged Exposure or Eye Movement, Desensitization, and Reprocessing.

 Out-of-pocket expenses can add up quickly and cause additional stress during your therapy and healing process.
 Look for a therapist that is covered by your insurance.
 Many insurance companies offer a directory on their websites or members’ portals to help their members find in-network providers.